thomvolker/Website_Thom/content/home/experience.md

   date_end = ""
   description = """

-  As a teaching assistant, I have been involved in multiple Bachelor's, Master's and post-graduate courses on topics as programming in `R` missing data, structural equation modeling, social network analysis and various other standard statistical techniques.
+  As a teaching assistant, I have been involved in multiple Bachelor's, Master's and post-graduate courses on *Programming in `R`*, *Missing data*, *Structural equation modeling*, *Social Network Analysis* and various other standard statistical techniques.

   """